PG&E says bankruptcy court approves its Chapter 11 reorganization plan

-June 20 (Reuters) - PG&E Corp said its Chapter 11 reorganization plan has been confirmed by the United States Bankruptcy Court for the Northern District of California, bringing the power provider one step closer to emerge from bankruptcy and participate in a state-backed wildfire fund.
+(Reuters) - PG&E Corp (PCG.N) said its Chapter 11 reorganization plan has been confirmed by the United States Bankruptcy Court for the Northern District of California, bringing the power provider one step closer to emerge from bankruptcy and participate in a state-backed wildfire fund.

 The court’s approval follows the confirmation of the plan by power regulator California Public Utilities Commission in May.